webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Masters-the-Swarm.md

 ---
 aliases:
-- "Masters the Swarm"
+  - Masters the Swarm
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Ally-Use
+title: Masters the Swarm
+collection: Foci
+kind: Compendium
 ---
 ## Masters the Swarm
 Insects.
 Rats.
 Bats.
 Even birds.
 You master one type of small creature that obeys you.